justunsix/adabox019-macropad-conf/README.md

   - `adafruit_led_animation`
 - Create your own libraries in `.mpy` format using [`mpy-cross`](https://adafruit-circuit-python.s3.amazonaws.com/index.html?prefix=bin/mpy-cross/)

-When using VS Code, install dependencies you are using:
+When using VS Code, install dependencies you are using, for example:

 ```sh
 pip3 install adafruit-circuitpython-simpleio